 Weather & Clothing

 The training sessions are informal and active, so wear comfortable clothes.
 On hot days, shorts and light weight shirts and sandals are often preferred.
-Bring layers, though, because some find the air conditioning chilly.
+Wear layers, though, because many find the air conditioning chilly and nights may require light jackets.
 Formal clothes are not required.
 However, at the closing Certification Ceremony, participants often like to wear their country’s traditional attire.

 Visitor Parking Policy